-Raftelis is also assisting PWSA with the identification and implementation of organizational improvements that will increase the utility’s efficiency and make it better able to meet its customer’s needs.
-Raftelis worked with various internal and community stakeholders, including a special Blue-Ribbon Panel formed by the City of Pittsburgh to address governance and regional cooperation between entities.
+Raftelis is working side-by-side with PWSA leadership to address major organizational challenges.
 The Raftelis team provided an aggressive Compliance and Organizational Plan that convinced business leaders and community officials that PWSA had a framework for success.
-Raftelis is now assisting PWSA to implement elements of the Compliance and Organizational Plan, including the creation of a new PWSA performance improvement office called Watermark, aligning PWSA practice with PA PUC requirements, and fixing a series of onerous legacy rules about hiring, resource sharing, and metering that limited performance.
-As a result, PWSA is rapidly gaining the confidence of its customers.View Report
+Raftelis is now assisting PWSA to implement elements of the Compliance and Organizational Plan including the creation of a new PWSA performance improvement office called Watermark, aligning PWSA practice with Pennsylvania Public Utility Commission (PA PUC) requirements, and fixing a series of onerous legacy rules about hiring, resource sharing, and metering that limited performance.
+PWSA is rapidly gaining the confidence of its customers.View Report